The Eleanor Harvey Nurses Society (EHNS) has been providing assistance to nurses in need since 1925.

 All Committee members are current or former nurses.

-EHNS is also represented by our patrons, Wendy Cowie, Coral Mullins and Margaret Hubrey (d).
+EHNS is also represented by our two patrons, Wendy Cowie and Margaret Hubery.

 Membership is open to nurses currently or formerly registered/enrolled with the Nursing and Midwifery Board of Australia or similar.